felix-devx/zen-wireframe-2.0/README.md

+# INFO: THIS IS A FORK OF THE ORIGINAL WIREFRAME 2.0 THEME.

 # Wireframe 2.0

 A minimal, squared-off theme for Zen Browser that focuses on clean lines and efficient use of space.